run2fail/locker/README.rst

 - Resolve everything on the limitations & issues list :-)
 - Export and import of containers, optionally including the bind-mounted data
 - Support IPv6 addresses and netfilter rules
-- Add a hostname parameter and support the configuration of the FQDN
 - Support different container paths
 - Support setting parameters in the container's config (e.g. /var/lib/lxc/container/contig) via the YAML file
 - Evaluate the order in which to create new cloned containers to handle dependency problems (containers are currently created in alphabetical order)
 - Support execution of commands inside the container after creation, e.g., to install the puppet agent
+- Add Debian package meta-data

 Words of Warning
 ================